lorenzozapparoli/SwissDN-DERs/README.md

-# Distributed Energy Resources for Swiss Distribution Grids
+# Future Deployment and Flexibility of Distributed Energy Resources in the Distribution Grids of Switzerland

-This repository contains the codebase used to generate the dataset described in [citation], [citation], which provides detailed Distributed Energy Resource (DER) allocations and load profiles across Swiss medium- and low-voltage distribution grids.
+This repository contains the codebase used to generate the dataset "Future Deployment and Flexibility of Distributed Energy Resources in the Distribution Grids of Switzerland", available at https://doi.org/10.5281/zenodo.15056134.
+It provides detailed Distributed Energy Resource (DER) allocations and load profiles across Swiss medium- and low-voltage distribution grids.
 The scripts and folder structure included here allow users to replicate the creation of DER profiles and their spatial and temporal integration into Switzerland’s distribution networks.

 Important: This repository does not include the input datasets, intermediate processing results, or output data files.
-These can be obtained as outlined in the corresponding article.
+The input data are publicly available, and can be gathered as described in dedicated files in this repository.
+Intermediate results and outputs can be obtained by running the codes in this repository.
 Scripts provided here enable users to process the input data and reproduce the final outputs.

-## 🧠 Methodology Overview
+## 💡Methodology Overview
 The generation of the high-resolution DER dataset follows a two-step process:

 - Data Retrieval and Processing: